alexellis/openfaas-puppeteer-template/README.md

 * Get metrics on duration, HTTP exit codes, scale out across multiple nodes
 * Start small with faasd

-## See the tutorial on the OpenFaaS blog
+## See the full tutorial on the OpenFaaS blog

 [Web scraping that just works with OpenFaaS with Puppeteer](https://www.openfaas.com/blog/puppeteer-scraping/)